Ulraf/Plunder-Pearl-Progress/README.md

 Start in a 1 by 1 worldboarder!
  - Plunder your surroundings
  - Pearl away using enderpearls to new locations
- - Progress and complete advancements
+ - Progress and complete advancements to grow the worldboarder

 Version 1.0